cloudxaas/.github/profile/README.md

-🌈 Contribution guidelines - Pay It Forward 3X for anything you gotten useful!
+Contribution guidelines - Just Pay It Forward 3X for anything you gotten useful.

-🧙 🍿 👩‍💻 Useful resources - Read our philosophy repo.
+Useful resources - Read our philosophy repo.

 ## Mission Statement